 Hiring qualified design talent can be a complicated process — and good results aren’t always guaranteed.
-You spend hours screening applications (the average corporate job opening gets around 250 applicants), shortlisting candidates, conducting portfolio reviews and interviews, and in the end, you still can’t tell if the people you’re considering hiring are actually qualified for the position you’re hiring for.
+You spend hours screening applications (the average corporate job opening gets around 250 applicants), shortlisting candidates, conducting portfolio reviews and interviews, and in the end, you still can’t tell if the people you’re considering hiring are actually qualified for the position.

 One of the biggest challenges is that it’s not that difficult to fake design knowledge, especially when talking to people who don’t have much expertise in the area.
 If you’re not a designer, figuring out how to assess a candidate’s actual skill can seem nearly impossible.
 And while they may go through interviews with design team leads before hiring, you only want to send the best candidates through to that stage of the hiring process.

 The screening process when hiring designers generally looks like this:

 - Candidate applications are screened by non-designers in an HR department.